How to Create a Staging Site & Clone WordPress

 You can also change the destination to which the staging site is copied.

-This option lets you select a custom destination folder instead of using the default subfolder in the root directory of the production website.
+This option lets you select a custom destination folder instead of using the default subfolder in the production website’s root directory.

 This can be useful if you copy the site to a subdomain instead of a subdirectory.